calrobertlee/bear-app-mods/README.md

 By typing the trigger test `:bd` in a brand new Bear note, it will auto-generate a Daily Note with a footer

 Message me with any requests!

+May 1st, 2020: I've made major changes to both the files, they should both be redownloaded